 Outrageous, funny and stuffed with unfettered saucy antics, open this book at your peril!

+Trouble follows Liam everywhere.
+He experiences and causes it.
+I haven’t felt such a range of emotions towards a character in a long time either.
+I felt sorry for him, angry at him, and disgusted and repulsed by him!
 Joy tells the story of Liam’s life from his early traumatic experiences to being the one causing pain and upset.
 She doesn’t hold back in her explorations of depravity and injustice.
 If you’re OK with violence and scenes that make you wince then this is a great read.
+I was left wondering if things would have reached the same conclusion if Liam’s childhood had been different.
+I was pleased with how the book ended.
+I believe in karma but don’t think Liam did!

 If you enjoy a dark, psychological thriller/horror about a psychopath abusive control freak, then this is your book!
 I kept reading to find out what happened with Liam.
 And maybe because Author Joy Mutter hypnotized me somehow through her words.
 Maybe Author Mutter is a secret FBI profiler because who would know this stuff?
 How in the heck did she research/do her homework to portray this deeply disturbing human being as well as she did?
 I’m almost afraid to ask.